TurboCoder13/py-lintro/docs/github-integration.md

 1. Go to repository **Settings** → **Pages**
 2. Select **Source:** "GitHub Actions"
 3. Your coverage badge will be available at: `https://TurboCoder13.github.io/py-lintro/badges/coverage.svg`

+## Release Automation

+The repository ships with fully automated semantic releases and PyPI publishing.

+- **Automated Release PR** (`.github/workflows/semantic-release.yml`)
+  - On push to `main`, computes the next version from Conventional Commits
+  - Updates `pyproject.toml` and `lintro/__init__.py`
+  - Opens a Release PR and enables auto-merge; once checks pass, it merges

+- **Auto Tag on Main** (`.github/workflows/auto-tag-on-main.yml`)
+  - After the Release PR is merged, detects the new version in `pyproject.toml`
+  - Creates and pushes a matching git tag if it does not already exist

+- **Publish to PyPI on Tag** (`.github/workflows/publish-pypi-on-tag.yml`)
+  - On tag push (e.g., `1.2.3`), verifies tag equals `pyproject.toml` version
+  - Uses Trusted Publishing (OIDC) to upload to PyPI
+  - Also creates a GitHub Release and attaches built artifacts

+> End-to-end: Conventional commits → Release PR (auto-merged) → Tag created → PyPI publish.

+### Security & Pinning

+- Third-party actions are pinned to commit SHAs for reproducibility and supply-chain safety.
+- Official GitHub actions can also be pinned; we’ve pinned most for consistency.
+- `pypa/gh-action-pypi-publish` remains on `release/v1` by policy (Trusted Publishing updates).
+If desired, pinning to a SHA is possible.

 ## Example Workflows